rdmorganiser/rdmo-docs/docs/plugins/index.md

 ## Optionset providers

 Optionset providers allow the creation of dynamic option sets.
 These option sets do not need to have a fixed set of options configured in the database, but instead dynamically determine which options to display, whenever a user accesses the optionset in the interview.
-This can be done by fetching resources from a webservice and can be based on already given answers.
+This can be done by fetching resources from a web service and can be based on already given answers.
 The example implementation of such a plugin is the re3data optionset provider available from [rdmo-plugins](https://github.com/rdmorganiser/rdmo-plugins).

 The only function, the plugin class needs to implement, is `get_options(self, project)`.
 It takes the current project as argument (so it can access the values already entered for the project), and returns the options as a list of the form: